ethereum-optimism/optimism/op-conductor/README.md

 3. monitor sequencer (op-node) health
 4. control loop => control sequencer (op-node) status (start / stop) based on different scenarios

-This is initial version of the README, more details to be added later.
+This is initial version of the README, more details will be added later.